-We will use Blackboard as a place to do the quizzes and exams and to turn in most work.
+We will use Blackboard as a place to do the quizzes and exams and to turn in work.
+I will provide responses to most of your work there.
 We will not use it as a daily communication device.
-See the discussion on contacting me later in these policies.
-Access Blackboard at https://online.epcc.edu
+See the discussion of contacting me later in these policies.
+Access Blackboard at https://online.epcc.edu/ultra/stream

-- 1. EPCC Blackboard Help Desk - a) Contact the EPCC Blackboard Help Desk at 1-888-296-0863 if you need assistance with alternative formats, or if you experience technical issues with Blackboard. - 2.
-Blackboard Ally - a) You can now download your course files in different formats that fit your device, need, and learning preference.
-Click the "A download" icon next to your course files to view "Alternative Formats" of your course files.
-The file may take a few minutes to download, so continue with your work while you wait.
+Contact the EPCC Blackboard Help Desk at 1-888-296-0863 if you need assistance with alternative formats, or if you experience technical issues with Blackboard.

+Blackboard Ally: You can now download your course files in different formats that fit your device, need, and learning preference.
+Click the "A

+- 1. download" icon next to your course files to view "Alternative Formats" of your course files.
+The file may take a few minutes to download, so continue - 2. with your work while you wait.
 The quality of the alternative formats can vary based on the original file, so if something looks out of place, consult the original file.
-Depending on the type of file, you will see the following options: - b) An OCRed PDF improves the quality of scanned PDFs - c) A Tagged PDF for Word and PowerPoint documents or for improved vigation with screen readers - d) An HTML version that will be a simple and responsive to mobile devices with zoom-in capabilities - e) An ePub version for use with ePub readers that allows for font customization, contrast adjustment, and annotation/highlighting - f) An Electronic Braille version for your Refreshable Braille Display - g) An Audio MP3 for listening to your content on the go
+Depending on the type of file, you will see the following options:

+An OCRed PDF improves the quality of scanned PDFs A Tagged PDF for Word and PowerPoint documents or for

+- improved vigation with screen readers - An HTML version that will be a simple and responsive to mobile devices with zoom-in capabilities - An ePub version for use with ePub readers that allows for font customization, contrast adjustment, and annotation/highlighting - d) customization, contrast adjustment, and annotation/highlighting An Electronic Braille version for your Refreshable Braille Display - e) An Audio MP3 for listening to your content on the go